Liberty Hill AME Church – Summerton, South Carolina

 South Carolina | SC Picture Project | Clarendon County Photos | Liberty Hill AME Church

-Liberty Hill AME Church in Summerton was founded in 1867, five years after Emancipation and two years after the Civil War.
+Liberty Hill AME Church in Summerton was founded in 1867, four years after Emancipation and two years after the Civil War.
 The first church built on this site was constructed some time after Thomas and Margaret Briggs donated land for a church building, though the date is unclear.
-The current church – New Liberty Hill, as parishoners call it – was completed in 1905 as a wooden frame building; the brick veneer was added in the 1940s.
+The current church – New Liberty Hill, as parishioners call it – was completed in 1905 as a wooden frame building; the brick veneer was added in the 1940s.

-While the landmark case was a victory for desegregation, the pioneers from Liberty Hill AME Church were greatly persecuted by their neighbors as a result.
+While the case ultimately was a victory for desegregation, the pioneers from Liberty Hill AME Church were greatly persecuted by their neighbors as a result.
 All of the plaintiffs were fired from their jobs, and others’ homes were burned in retribution.
 Many of them, including Henry and Eliza Briggs, left the state.
 Today Liberty Hill remains an active AME church with a history rich in courage, suffering, victory, and faith.

 Liberty Hill AME Church Info